mohin-io/Decentralized-Autonomous-Hedge-Fund-AI-DAO/streamlit_app/INTERACTIVE_DASHBOARD_GUIDE.md

 ## Overview

-The AI DAO Hedge Fund Portfolio Dashboard has been transformed into a **highly interactive, dynamic, and professional** interface with advanced features for real-time portfolio monitoring and analysis.
+The Decentralized Autonomous Hedge Fund AI DAO Portfolio Dashboard has been transformed into a **highly interactive, dynamic, and professional** interface with advanced features for real-time portfolio monitoring and analysis.

 ---